-According to the latest report prepared by MISE, at the end of the 3rd quarter of 2022, the number of innovative startups registered in the special section of the Business Register was 14,708, up 87 (+0.6 percent) from the previous quarter.
+According to the latest report prepared by MISE, at the end of the 1st quarter of 2023, the number of innovative startups registered in the special section of the Business Register was 14,029, down 233 (-3%) from the previous quarter.

-As for the distribution by business sector, 76 percent of innovative start-ups provide business services, 15.5 percent operate in manufacturing, and 3.1 percent operate in trade.
+As for the distribution by business sector, 76.7 percent of innovative startups provide business services, 15.1 percent operate in manufacturing, and 3.1 percent operate in trade.

-Looking at the composition of the corporate structure, innovative startups with a predominance of women, i.e., in which the shares of ownership and administrative positions are held by a majority of women, number 2,000, 13.6 percent of the total, compared with 20.6 percent observed when examining the universe of female-dominated startups.
+Looking at the composition of the corporate structure, innovative startups with a predominance of women, i.e., in which the ownership shares and administrative positions are held by a majority of women, number 1,924, 13.7 percent of the total: a significantly lower incidence than the 20.4 percent observed when taking into consideration the universe of female-dominated startups.
 It is also added that although the percentage value of female-dominated innovative startups remained constant compared to the previous quarter, their absolute value decreased slightly (-34 units, or -1.7 percent, in line with the general decrease in the number of innovative startups).
-There are 6,421 innovative startups in which at least one woman is on the board, 43.7 percent of the total: a share similar to that recorded by other new corporations (43.8 percent), but with the same decreasing dynamics highlighted for female-dominated innovative startups.
+There are 6,228 innovative startups in which at least one woman is on the board (female-dominated innovative startups), 44.4 percent of the total, a share similar to that recorded by other new corporations (43.8 percent), but with the same decreasing dynamics highlighted for female-dominated innovative startups.

-Friuli-Venezia Giulia is the region with the highest incidence of innovative startups in relation to the total number of new corporations with less than five years and five million in annual turnover: about 5.3 percent are innovative startups.
-They are followed in the ranking by Trentino-Alto Adige (4.8 percent) and Lombardy (4.8 percent), which had also often led this ranking.
-Puglia, Tuscany and Sardinia (all between 2.8 and 2.9 percent) close the ranking.
+Friuli-Venezia Giulia is the region with the highest incidence of innovative startups in relation to the total number of new corporations less than five years old and less than five million in annual turnover: 5.1 percent are innovative startups.
+This figure places Friuli-Venezia Giulia in the ranking above Trentino-Alto Adige (4.8 percent) and Lombardy (4.8 percent), which had also often led this ranking.
+Puglia, Tuscany and Sardinia (all between 2.4 and 2.7 percent) close the ranking.

-From this data, it will be clear to you that the ecosystem of innovative startups in Italy is buzzing and growing: an exciting and evolving environment from which to draw data, comparisons, experiences, failures and successes.
+It will be clear to you from this data that the ecosystem of innovative start-ups in Italy is always in turmoil: an exciting and evolving environment from which to draw data, comparisons, experiences, failures and successes.
 But, at the same time, as you may have realized, it is not enough to be an innovative startup registered in the special register to be able to secure your future, although certainly being part of this status will allow you to leave with a leg up.

 Remember however and always the words of Paul Graham, investor and co-founder of Y Combinator: